jupyterlab/jupyter-ai/docs/source/users/index.md

 or

-    $pip uninstall jupyter_ai_magics
+    $ pip uninstall jupyter_ai_magics

 ## The `%%ai` magic command

-The examples in this section are based on the [Jupyter AI example notebook](https://github.com/jupyterlab/jupyter-ai/blob/main/examples/magics.ipynb).
+The examples in this section are based on the [Jupyter AI example notebooks](https://github.com/jupyterlab/jupyter-ai/blob/main/examples/).

 Before you send your first prompt to an AI model, load the IPython extension by running the following code in a notebook cell or IPython shell: